ACROSS

 “I’ve handled worse.”

 He got off the wagon with his sword in hand.
 On his arm, he wore a shield made from the carapace of the spider he killed earlier.
-He was wearing one of the slave traders’ coats, the closest he could get to leather armor, and he also had his satchel filled with lye packets.
+He was also wearing one of the slave traders’ coats, the closest he could get to leather armor, and he also had his satchel filled with lye packets.
 Rather than approach the tree, he dove into the woods.

 He spotted them as he approached the barrier, hiding behind the trees.
 Goblins.
 They were the size of children, with protruding stomachs and green skin.
 Their faces, barely even humanoid, had beady eyes, pointed ears, and sharp noses.
 They carried swords, clubs, and bows, likely stolen from slain travelers.